Kelonio-hub/Movableformat_Nintendo3DS_Script.gm9/README.md

 # Movableformat.gm9
-Console formatting method using Godmode9.
+Console formatting Nintendo 3DS/2DS method using Godmode9.
 - Revision 2025
 - It can be formatted by restoring the original console movable.sed file or the provided donor movable.sed.
 - Remember to re-enable CMACs after the script.